-Child Core Set
+Child and Adult Core Sets

 The Children's Health Insurance Program Reauthorization Act of 2009 (CHIPRA) included provisions to strengthen the quality of care provided to and health outcomes of children in Medicaid and the Children's Health Insurance Program (CHIP).
-CHIPRA required the Department of Health and Human Services (HHS) to identify and publish a core measure set of children’s health care quality measures for voluntary use by state Medicaid and CHIP programs.
-On December 29, 2009, the secretary posted for public comment in the Federal Register, an initial core set of 24 children's health care quality measures for voluntary use by Medicaid and CHIP programs.
-The core set includes a range of children’s quality measures encompassing both physical and mental health.
+CHIPRA required the Department of Health and Human Services (HHS) to identify and publish a core measure set of children’s health care quality measures for voluntary use by state Medicaid and CHIP programs and to review and update the list annually (initially published for public comment in December 2009).
+The Bipartisan Budget Act of 2018 made reporting of the Child Core Set mandatory for States beginning in FFY 2024.